 Everyone is different.
 Some women experience supply dips from pregnancy hormones, while others may not.
 Some women suffer from severe morning sickness and discomfort, while others may have never felt better.
 Think about whether the continuation of breastfeeding will work for your situation and lifestyle.

-And keep in mind that your breastfeeding child might make the decision for you!
+And keep in mind that your breastfeeding child might decide for you!
 Changes in milk composition can lead to self-weaning in some cases.
 Take it one day at a time and listen to your body and your babies.

 Unsure what to do?
-Reach out to our team of registered dietitians and lactation consultants for free!
-They’re here to help on our free to live chat from Monday – Friday 8am-6pm (ET), and Saturday – Sunday 8am-2pm (ET).
+Reach out to our team of registered dietitian nutritionists and lactation consultants for free!
+They’re here to help on our free to live chat from Monday – Friday 8am-6pm (ET).
 Chat Now!

 Tips for breastfeeding while pregnant

 If you want to continue breastfeeding while pregnant, have a discussion with your healthcare provider to discuss any risks that may apply.